 The child tax credit has been around since the 90s, believe it or not.
 When most people refer to the child tax credit, they’re referring to the credit that was part of the 2021 COVID-19 relief package.

 In 2021, the government did two things with the existing child tax credit.
-First, they increased the amount that families received from up to $2,000 per child to up to $3,600 per child.
-Secondly, for the first time ever, they allowed families access to this credit before filing their 2021 tax returns in 2023.
+First, they increased the amount that families received from up to $2,000 per child to $3,600 per child.
+Secondly, for the first time, they allowed families access to this credit before filing their 2021 tax returns 2022.

 So what does this mean for your taxes this year?
-First off, the 2021 child tax credit is not part of your taxable income.
+First, the 2021 child tax credit is not part of your income.
 Secondly, if you opted out of the monthly payments, now is the time to claim them!

-If you didn’t opt-out of payments, you should be on the lookout for Letter 6419.
+If you didn’t opt out of payments, you should be on the lookout for Letter 6419.
 This letter outlines the amount you received in child tax payments ahead of time.
-Using this letter, you can calculate how much of the child tax credit should be part of your 2021 tax return.
+Using this letter, you can calculate how much child tax credit should be part of your 2023 tax return.

 Also, keep an eye out for accidental overpayment.
-There are very specific qualifiers for the amount you receive from the child tax credit in 2023.
-Circumstances such as the amount of money you make, the number of children in your home, or the country you live in, all play a factor.
+There are specific qualifiers for the amount you received from the child tax credit in 2023.
+Circumstances such as the amount of money you make, the number of children in your home, or the country you live in all play a factor.

-If any of these changed in 2021, you might have accidentally been paid more than you were owed in the monthly payments.
-This means that rather than getting another child tax credit payment, you’ll have to pay back the difference.
+If any of these changed in 2023, you might have accidentally been paid more than you were owed in the monthly payments.
+This means that you’ll have to pay back the difference rather than getting another child tax credit payment.

 You can check your eligibility on the IRS’s website or ask your tax expert.

-Filing taxes on your own can be tricky if you have any kind of special situation.
-And, let’s be honest, who doesn’t have something out of the ordinary to report on their taxes?
+Filing taxes on your own can be tricky if you have any special situation.
+And who needs something out of the ordinary to report on their taxes?
 You might have a life event, like getting married, having a baby, or buying a home.
-You might be self-employed, have a side gig, or have a combination income.
+You might be self-employed, have a side gig, or have a combined income.

-No matter who you are, there’s probably something on your taxes that gives you pause.
-Even if you don’t have any questions at all about your taxes, how do you file your tax return?
-You could file a paper return, but the IRS, this tax season, has requested that you file your returns electronically if possible.
+No matter who you are, something on your taxes gives you pause.
+Even if you don’t have any questions about your taxes, how do you file your tax return?
+You could file a paper return, but the IRS, this tax season, has requested that you file your returns electronically.

-Electronic filing makes things quicker and easier for the IRS, meaning you’ll get your tax return sooner.
-That’s why the last section of our guide is dedicated to the three best tax filing software options out there.
+The electronic filing makes things quicker and easier for the IRS, meaning you’ll get your tax return sooner.
+That’s why the last section of our guide is dedicated to the three best tax filing software options.

-During tax season, you can’t take two steps without hearing about TurboTax, and for good reason.
+During tax season, you can only take two steps if you hear about TurboTax, and for a good reason.
 We can’t get enough of Intuit’s products, so you’ve probably heard us talk about CreditKarma and Mint in other articles.
 TurboTax allows you to file for free if you have a simple tax return.

 What’s a simple tax return?
 If you only have a W-2 and you work and live in the same state, you probably have a simple tax return.
-People without simple returns will love TurboTax’s paid options that give you access to a tax expert over the phone or chat.
+People without simple returns will love TurboTax’s paid options, which give you access to a tax expert over the phone or chat.

-TurboTax is the best tax software for: Tech-savvy people who feel confident about doing their own taxes.
+TurboTax is the best tax software for Tech-savvy people who feel confident about doing their taxes.
 People who don’t have much info to input just have to check out TurboTax to get their taxes done as quickly as possible!

 In the 2023 tax season, they have online and in-person options for filing.
 Their free option covers simple returns, too.
-When you need help, you can choose from one of their paid plans that allows you to speak with one of their tax experts.
-The average H&R Block rep has around 10 years of experience, so this is a perfect fit for those who have complex tax returns.
+When you need help, you can choose from a paid plan that allows you to speak with one of their tax experts.
+The average H&R Block rep has around 10 years of experience, which is a perfect fit for those with complex tax returns.

-H&R Block is the best tax software for: People who prefer to work in person, people who are unsure about filing taxes, and people who have complicated tax situations.
-People who are looking for complete peace of mind filing their tax returns will find it when they visit H&R Block.
+H&R Block is the best tax software for People who prefer to work in person, who are unsure about filing taxes, and who have complicated tax situations.
+People looking for complete peace of mind filing their tax returns will find it when they visit H&R Block.